Q&A's Travel restrictions for the Netherlands (EU travel ban)

 No, the islands do not fall under the EU travel ban, which means that residents of the islands with a valid EU passport can travel to and within the EU.

-What can I expect when I transfer from a third country via Schiphol to another Schengen country?
+What can I expect when I transfer from a third country via Schiphol to another Schengen country or I stay in the transit area to travel to an onward non-Schengen destination?

 I have Dutch or EU nationality and live in a category of country from which I am not allowed to travel to the Netherlands.
 Am I allowed going to the Netherlands on holiday or family visits?